mehak9220/Insurance-data-analysis-using-SQL/README.md

 # Insurance-data-analysis-using-SQL

 Objective:
 The objective of this SQL project is to analyze a dataset containing insurance-related information, focusing on various aspects such as claimed amounts, patient demographics, and behaviors.
 The dataset provides a comprehensive overview of insurance claims made by patients, including details like patient ID, age, gender, region, BMI (Body Mass Index), smoking status, number of children, and the claimed insurance amount.
+Here is the link to dataset https://www.kaggle.com/datasets/thedevastator/insurance-claim-analysis-demographic-and-health.

 Key Queries and Analysis: